 Soundstaging is an important factor for many audiophiles.
 In layman’s terms, it refers to how well each speaker is able to reproduce its sound in detail where and how they should.
 For example, left speakers dominate the left of the room and right speakers dominate the right, and so on.

 Placing your subwoofer behind your TV normally means placing it in the middle of the room.

-Consider also that if there are acoustic problems in the room, placing the sub on the center like this will amplify those problems equally through the room.
+Consider also that if there are acoustic problems in the room, placing the sub in the center like this will amplify those problems equally throughout the room.